SKLn-Rad/Xam.Plugin.Webview/README.md

 * **Windows**: Root folder as content

 ## Feature Requests
-Please feel free to email me : ryandixon1993@gmail.com Alternatively DM me on LinkedIn: http://linkedin.radsrc.com
+DM me on LinkedIn: http://linkedin.radsrc.com

 ### Notes
 **For iOS 9 onwards, if you wish to access unsecure sites you may need to configure or disable ATS**